 Here are just some of the recent highlights involving people and projects at the Genome Center Please see the news page for a full list of all news items.

-The Genome Center at the University of California, Davis invites applications from qualified candidates for an Assistant Project Scientist position.
+The Genome Center at the University of California, Davis invites applications from qualified candidates for a Junior Specialist position.